ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 To avoid head-of-line blocking, stream mapping should only be implemented when both sides support message interleaving {{?RFC8260}}.
 This allows a sender to schedule transmissions between multiple streams without risking that transmission of a large message on one stream might block transmissions on other streams for a long time.

 To avoid conflicts between stream ids, the following procedure is recommended: the first Connection, for which the SCTP association has been created, must always use stream id zero.
 All additional Connections are assigned to unused stream ids in growing order.
-To avoid a conflict when both Endpoints map new Connections simultaneously, the peer which initiated association must use even stream ids whereas the remote side must map its Connections to odd stream ids.
+To avoid a conflict when both endpoints map new Connections simultaneously, the peer which initiated association must use even stream ids whereas the remote side must map its Connections to odd stream ids.
 Both sides maintain a status map of the assigned stream ids.
 Generally, new streams should consume the lowest available (even or odd, depending on the side) stream id; this rule is relevant when lower ids become available because Connection objects associated with the streams are closed.

 SCTP stream mapping as described here has been implemented in a research prototype; a desription of this implementation is given in {{NEAT-flow-mapping}}.